openstack/swift/doc/source/api/temporary_url_middleware.rst

 downloads the object directly from Object Storage, eliminating the need for the website to act as a proxy for the request.

+Furthermore, a temporary URL can be prefix-based.
+These URLs contain a signature which is is valid for all objects which share a common prefix.
+They are useful for sharing a set of objects.

 Ask your cloud administrator to enable the temporary URL feature.
 For information, see :ref:`tempurl` in the *Source Documentation*.